 Once on your iPhone, everything you recorded on your Apple Watch can be synced with iCloud so you can access on your iPad and Mac as well.

 Fantastical on Apple Watch offers a clean, simple interface while taking calendaring to the next level.
-While Apple's own Calendar app lets you view and delete events, Fantastical lets you create new ones, giving you more flexibility and reducing the number of times you need to pull our phone out of your pocket.
+While Apple's own Calendar app lets you view and delete events, Fantastical lets you create new ones, giving you more flexibility and reducing the number of times you need to pull your phone out of your pocket.

 If you use Apple's Reminders app regularly, Fantastical is also great for its built-in Reminders integration.
 You can view all of your reminder lists, and check off tasks as they're performed.

 With Strava, you'll be able to track your runs, cycling rides, swims, and more.
 The Apple Watch app is standalone, so you don't even need to have your iPhone with you to track your activity with it.
-Information like distance and live pacing is recorded directly on the Watch and you'll see it as you go.
+Information like distance and live pacing is recorded directly on the watch and you'll see it as you go.
 Saving a workout is done with one button press, and everything will sync with your iPhone and Health once it's near it.

 Can't remember the Wi-Fi password every time you need to give it to a guest?
 Or what hotel room you're staying in?
-Or security code to gain entry to a work building?
+Or that security code to gain entry to a work building?
 Sometimes you'll just need a Cheatsheet for those small details that can be hard to remember.

 Cheatsheet is a simple widget type of app where you can make a tiny list of quick notes, and then put those on your Apple Watch.
 You can view your notes normally through the Apple Watch app, or have them available at all times through the Apple Watch complication.
 Each note can be customized with an icon to make it easy to recognize quickly.
 Just make sure that you don't use it for highly sensitive information, like account login passwords, since this app has no security.